-From the time we are little are we are taught to practice, practice, practice.
+From the time we are little, we are taught to practice, practice, practice.
 Study.
 Work hard.
 Try new things.
 That’s what we’re supposed to do when we’re young after all; we are sharpening skills, building foundations, and gaining the tools we need for success.
-What we have been doing in reality along is investing in ourselves.
+Does this lead to success?

-Sometimes when we become adults, we get so caught up in the drudgery of “adulting” that we forget learning and developing is never quite done.
-Improvement is an on-going process.
+Improvement is an ongoing process, a balance of work, play, and art.
 On our leveling-up journey, we must remember to position ourselves for greater.
 Staying in the same place means that we have become static.
 In a static position, we are not growing or creating opportunities to advance in the various areas of our lives.

 By making time to invest in yourself, it is recognized that something can always either be done better or differently.
 Here are a few ways you might consider investing in yourself.

-Traveling.
 Travel, travel, travel.
 I cannot say this enough.
 Travel is the most enjoyable and fastest way to learn.
 The benefits are endless.
-Allow me to list just a few... building a network; becoming immersive language learning; growing an open mind; independence; understanding and appreciate other cultures
+Allow me to list just a few... building a network; becoming immersed in language learning; growing an open mind; independence; and understanding and appreciating other cultures

-Learning another language.
 Outside of America, it is common for individuals to know 2-3 languages—fluently.
 And I love this!
 There are a variety of reasons to learn another language, primarily communication.
 It is how things get done.
-The more tools you have to communicate better with others, the more you are able to understand not only about the individual foreign person, but the culture, and other important matters.
+The more tools you have to communicate better with others, the more you are able to understand, not only about the individual foreign person, but the culture, and other important matters.